trevordilley/edict/packages/core/README.md

 // This `session` will maintain it's own database of facts and rules.
 It also will
 // expose functions to add/remove new rules and facts, query the facts etc.
 //
-// Edict does not create "global" data, each invocation of `edict()` creates
+// `edict` does not create "global" data, each invocation of `edict()` creates
 // new independent sessions
 const mySession = edict<Schema>();
 ```

-One the key benefits to having an attribute schema is type-safety.
-Edict will not allow you to insert
+One the key benefits to having an attribute schema is type-safety. `edict` will not allow you to insert
 facts with attributes not declared in the schema for that session.
 The other really nice benefit is that
 with proper editor tooling (auto-completion!) it's trivial to explore the space of possible facts and attributes!